ThinkRedstone/Campaign/adventure/cruel_age_oneshot.rst

 She was an orphan, and her and her brother were taken in by Gaedon's Church, something she feels gratitude for to this day.

+She works in Gaedon's Temple as a Nurse, tending to wounded and sick in the halls and gardens of his temple.
+She likes taking her patients to the Gardens.

 Dayton Nadam
 ~~~~~~~~~~~~